London fit-out report - June 2018

 The first half of 2018 has been characterised by a decrease in the pipeline of opportunities with more aggressive bidding from contractors as they look to secure turnover during a period of uncertainty.
 A number of large projects (over £25m) will come to market towards the end of 2018 and early 2019 however this is likely to place a strain on contractor management teams and the supply chain, with trades unwilling to invest in increasing capacity whilst the current economic uncertainty persists.

 Single stage tendering is becoming more commonplace on larger projects as clients seek to take advantage of the perceived buying gains.
-The market is adapting to this, but there is a nervousness that clients will seek to offload risk, which itself creates risk for contractors during a time of reducing profit markets, but with rising labour and material costs.
+The market is adapting to this, but there is a nervousness that clients will seek to offload risk, which itself creates risk for contractors during a time of reducing profit margins, but with rising labour and material costs.

 The biggest barrier for contractors when fixing a lump sum price is the level of completeness and coordination of the design package.
 With margins for design practices also coming under pressure, this does create risk for clients when the design may not be complete at the point of going to market.